pmathiot/ELMERCF/README.md

 - Step 1: add your solver in the *Makefile* (solver.F90 in SRC/.)
 - Step 2: `make`

-## How to setup a new configuration

-## How to clone an existing configuration

 ## How to setup a new simulation
 - Step 0: go in your configuration directory
 - Step 1: run `./setup_simulation.bash`